mariadb-developers/java-quickstart/README.md

 Pick your technology:

 - [JDBC (Java Database Connectivity)](jdbc/): The foundational technology used for persistence in Java.
-- JPA/Hibernate (work in progress): The de-facto standard for consuming databases from Java apps.
+- [JPA/Hibernate](jpa-hibernate): The de-facto standard for consuming databases from Java apps.
 - MyBatis (work in progress)
 - jOOQ (work in progress)